-Site Ref Site Name Proposed Use Suitability Conclusion Conclusion BRI25 Land South Of Woodfield (Coal Yard) Housing Considered Suitable for development Highway Transport & Access: Considered to be acceptable by NCC Highways.
-The Lane is semi-rural Housing street with development to the north and west.
+Site Ref Site Name Proposed Use Suitability Conclusion Conclusion BRI25 Land South Of Woodfield (Coal Yard) Housing Considered Suitable for developmentHighway Transport & Access: Considered to be acceptable by NCC Highways.The Lane is semi-rural Housing street with development to the north and west.
 Within 30mph zone.
 Footway on north side.
-Within walking distance of shops to the east and school to the north west and playing fields to the south.
-Environmental: No environmental designations or identified constraints.
-Mature mixed hedge and trees on the boundary of The Lane with a verge between The Lane and the hedge.
-Part of the site may have historical contamination.
-Landscape and Townscape: No landscape designations or identified constraints A large level arable field site with Housing properties to the north.
-Other: Planning permission for 1 dwelling on part of the site which may impact on delivery of further development behind.
-Close to village services in Melton Constable and Briston.
-No flooding or utilities issues identified.
+Within walking distance of shops to the east and school to the north west and playing fields to the south.Environmental: No environmental designations or identified constraints.Mature mixed hedge and trees on the boundary of The Lane with a verge between The Lane and the hedge.
+Part of the site may have historical contamination.Landscape and Townscape: No landscape designations or identified constraintsA large level arable field site with Housing properties to the north.
 Not preferred Although this site is suitable for development, sites BR01 & BR02 adequately deliver the quantum of development required.
 Therefore, on balance, this site is not preferred.
 BRI26 Land At The Loke Housing Considered Unsuitable for development Highway Transport & Access: Access would be off The Loke private road which is considered unsuitable by NCC Highways.
 Environmental: No environmental designations or identified constraints.
 Mature mixed hedge boundary of The Loke.
 Part of the site may be susceptible to surface water flooding which would require mitigation.
 Landscape and Townscape: No landscape designations or identified constraints On the edge of settlement with properties to the north and west.
 The site could provide an integrated development.
 Other: No contamination or utilities issues identified.
 Not preferred Highways access is considered unsuitable.
 It would be a development in open countryside.
 The preferred sites can deliver sufficient housing for Briston.
-BRI28 Land at West End Housing Considered Unsuitable for development Highway Transport & Access: Access would be off via private road off West End which is considered unsuitable by NCC Highways.
+BRI28 Land at West End Housing Considered Unsuitable for development Highway Transport &amp; Access: Access would be off via private road off West End which is considered unsuitable by NCC Highways.
 No footway along West End and pedestrians would have to cross Norwich Road to get onto the footway into the village.
 The site is likely to promote car use even for short journeys.
-Environmental: .
-No environmental designations or identified constraints.
-Landscape and Townscape:.
-No landscape designations or identified constraints.
+Environmental: No environmental designations or identified constraints.
+Landscape and Townscape: No landscape designations or identified constraints.
 On the edge of settlement with properties to the south.
 The site could provide an integrated development.
-Other: .
-Remote from services in Melton Constable and Briston.
+Other: Remote from services in Melton Constable and Briston.
 No flooding, contamination or utilities issues identified.
 Not preferred The site is remote and detached from the village and services.
 Highways access is considered unsuitable and pedestrian access to the school would have to cross the Fakenham-Norwich road.
 It would be a development in open countryside.
 The preferred sites can deliver sufficient housing for Briston.